 “The £1.3 billion earmarked for roads has been confirmed as new money.
 Most of the cash will go on improving the more than 200,000 miles of local roads that fall outside the strategic road network and that the majority of drivers use on a daily basis, however the local road maintenance backlog remains a formidable one with the cost to clear it entirely estimated by ministers themselves to be £8.6 billion.

 “With the ultra-green car market still not fully fledged, the continued financial support will reassure car makers they are investing in an area that ministers are determined to see a success.
 Tucked away in the statement’s small print is a recommitment to the National Road Fund which will ring fence Vehicle Excise duty for spending on strategic roads from 2020.”
+Simon Copeman

-Simon Copeman, general sales and marketing manager at 3M, said: “3M is pleased that the government has prioritised Britain’s roads in its spending plans, as improved infrastructure will help to boost productivity, and so our economy, while making everybody’s lives easier.
+, said: “3M is pleased that the government has prioritised Britain’s roads in its spending plans, as improved infrastructure will help to boost productivity, and so our economy, while making everybody’s lives easier.